-Project Circe is ScyllaDB’s year-long initiative to make Scylla, already the best NoSQL database, even better.
-For the month of April we are going to take a look inside the organization and code base to see what it takes to bring major new features into a project as dynamic as Scylla.
+Project Circe is ScyllaDB’s year-long initiative to make ScyllaDB, already the best NoSQL database, even better.
+For the month of April we are going to take a look inside the organization and code base to see what it takes to bring major new features into a project as dynamic as ScyllaDB.
 Currently there are nearly a half-million lines of code in the scylladb/scylla repository on Github (482.7k as of this writing).
 Of those thousands of source lines of code so far are dedicated to the library implementing the new Raft consensus protocol.

 Raft and the Logical Clock

-We’ve already covered what Raft is and how we plan to use it in Scylla.
+We’ve already covered what Raft is and how we plan to use it in ScyllaDB.
 The hardest part, of course, is actually getting it to work.
 So I had a recent chat with Kostja Osipov, who leads development on this key infrastructure.
 He gave me an overview of some of the supporting efforts going into making Raft ready for release.

 While Raft is currently being wired up to work with RPC to permit topology changes (add/remove nodes) the breadth of testing in order to make Raft truly resilient goes far beyond the source lines of code of the database commits themselves.
 “We added over a hundred test cases,” Kostja noted, “unit tests, functional tests using the concept of nemesis, or failure injections, plus a randomized test inspired by the Jepsen approach to testing.”